-The midterm elections are coming sooner than you think.
+The midterm elections are here!
 Black and brown people need to be #woke and on point — voter suppression is real.
-If there is a Black wave coming, we all need to make it to the polls.
+Bring your ID, even if you don’t think you’ll need it.
+No ID?
+VoteRiders can get you one.
+If there is a Black wave coming, we all need to be proactive.
 Are you registered to vote?
 Find out in 30 seconds at Vote.org.
 Need more information?
-The National Association of Secretaries of State has state-by-state information on where to vote, absentee ballots and early voting.
+The National Association of Secretaries of State has state-by-state information on where to vote.
 Some states allow you to register online.
-No ID?
-VoteRiders can get you one.

 Who’s on the ballot this year?